Cghlewis/data-mgmt-ed-research-book/_book/11-data-collection.md

 - Write the study ID, and any other relevant identifiers (e.g., school ID and teacher ID), on each page of your data collection form and then attach a cover sheet with participant name and other relevant information (see Figure \@ref(fig:fig11-6)).
 When you return to the office, you can remove the cover sheet and be left with only the ID on the form.
   - It is this ID only that you will enter into your data entry form during the data capture process, no name.
   - Removing the cover sheet ensures that your data entry team only sees the study ID when they enter data, increasing privacy by minimizing the number of people who see participant names.
-  - However, before removing the cover sheet, double-check study identifiers against your participant database to make sure the information is correct
+  - However, before removing the cover sheet, double-check study identifiers against your participant database to make sure the information is correct.
-  - Make a plan for the cover sheets (either shred them if they are no longer needed, or store them securely in a locked file cabinet and shred them at a later point)
+  - Make a plan for the cover sheets (either shred them if they are no longer needed, or store them securely in a locked file cabinet and shred them at a later point).

 <div class="figure" style="text-align: center">
 <img src="img/fig11-6.PNG" alt="Example cover sheet for a paper data collection instrument." width="100%" />